surniaulula/wpsso/readme.txt

 * **Developer Notes**
 	* Moved the `conflict_warnings()` method from WpssoCheck to the WpssoAdmin class.
 	* Changed the minimum WordPress version from 3.0 to 3.1 (required to display admin notices).

-= Version 3.9 2015/09/09 =

-<p><a href="http://surniaulula.com/2015/09/09/ngfb-wpsso-update-improved-schema-support/">Release notes for WPSSO Version 3.9</a>.</p>

-* **New Features**
-	* Added a new "Theme Integration" tab on the Advanced settings page.
-	* Added a new "Header <html> Attribute Filter" option on the Advanced settings page (Pro version).
-	* Added a new "Header <head> Attribute Filter" option on the Advanced settings page (Pro version).
-	* Added a new "Image Alt Text Prefix" option on the Advanced settings page (Pro version).
-	* Added a new "WP Caption Paragraph Prefix" option on the Advanced settings page (Pro version).
-* **Improvements**
-	* Changed the default index schema type from "Blog" to "WebSite" (pseudo-standard SEO value).
-	* Changed the default post/page schema type from "Article" to "WebPage" (pseudo-standard SEO value).
-	* Updated the Easy Digital Downloads (EDD) module to add a "Product" schema item type for "download" post types (Pro version).
-* **Bugfixes**
-	* *None*
-* **Developer Notes**
-	* Renamed the 'wpsso_doctype_prefix_ns' filter to 'wpsso_og_prefix_ns' (returns an array of Open Graph namespace URLs).
-	* Renamed the 'wpsso_doctype_schema_type' filter to 'wpsso_schema_item_type' (returns an itemtype URL string).
-	* Added a new 'wpsso_schema_post_types' filter to return an associative array of post types and Schema URL values.
-	* Added a new `WpssoUtil::save_time()` method called by WPSSO extensions when activated.
-	* Added a new `SucomUtil::get_option_key()` method.
-	* Added a new `wpsso_schema_attributes()` function for optional use in the &lt;head&gt; element.

-= Version 3.8 2015/09/03 =

-<p>This latest version include new dismissible warnings for rejected images (too small and/or extreme aspect ratios) when using WordPress v4.2+.
-When previously dismissed warnings are found, an additional notice will be shown to allow these warnings to be displayed again temporarily.</p>

-<p>This release also include code improvements for small performance gains on the admin side (tooltip and message lookups, for example).
-Developers should note that filtering of individual meta tags has been disabled by default, and can be re-enabled using the WPSSO_FILTER_SINGLE_TAGS constant.
-Some tooltip and message lookup filter names have also been changed, which meant releasing updates for all WPSSO extension plugins as well.</p>

-* **New Features**
-	* *None*
-* **Improvements**
-	* Added the ability to dismiss image dimension warnings when using WordPress 4.2+.
-	* The "Pro Authentication ID" option is now included on the Pro Licenses settings page for all plugins / extensions with a Pro version available (and not only for active plugins / extensions).
-* **Bugfixes**
-	* *None*
-* **Developer Notes**
-	* Moved the 'installed_version' and 'ua_plugin' filter methods from Wpsso to the WpssoUtil class.
-	* Added a new entries in the options table (wpsso_timestamps) for installed, activated, and updated timestamps.
-	* Improved the setting of constants with new `set_variable_constants()` and `get_variable_constants()` methods in the WpssoConfig class.
-	* Refactored the `uninstall_plugin()` method in the WpssoRegister class to use the new `get_variable_constants()` method.
-	* Added a new WPSSO_FILTER_SINGLE_TAGS constant to enable filtering of individual meta tags (disabled by default).
-	* Added new WPSSO_TS_NAME, WPSSO_NOTICE_NAME, and WPSSO_DISMISS_NAME constants.
-	* Added new SucomUtil `add_option_key()` and `update_option_key()` static methods to update values within an option.
-	* Refactored most of the SucomNotice class code.
-Notice messages are now saved as array keys (instead of array elements) with a payload array as their value.
-This allows notice messages to have a number of properties (message ID string, dismissible true/false, etc.).
-	* Added a new SucomNotice `ajax_dismiss_notice()` method to handle dismissible notices.
-	* Added a new `$dismiss` argument to all SucomNotice logging methods.
-	* Added a new "Reset Hidden Notices" button on the WPSSO settings pages.
-	* Refactored the WpssoMessages->get() method a slight speed improvement.
-Please note that 'wpsso_tooltip_\*' filters have been renamed to 'wpsso_messages_tooltip_\*' (adjust your filter hooks accordingly).

 == Upgrade Notice ==